ceslo99/VRProject/README.md

 # VRProject

-Plan to do add some voice functunality.
-Experimenting with VR https://vrspotify.glitch.me/
+Plan to do add some voice functionality.
+Experimenting with VR. https://vrspotify.glitch.me/

 add spotify functionality